 If you look at modern businesses today, a significant part of its operations and functions are often outsourced.
-This phenomenon has essentially changed how we conduct our business over the past two decades and outsourcing has impacted every industry in Europe (even though some were slower than others to catch on).
+This phenomenon has essentially changed how we conduct our business over the past two decades and IT outsourcing has impacted every industry in Europe (even though some were slower than others to catch on).

 Sometimes certain operations are outsourced to companies and individuals nearby and sometimes they are contracted out to entities on the other side of the planet.
 Nordic countries are no different and have reaped the benefits of this not so new commercial phenomenon.
 So what’s driving countries like Norway to source its operations from outside?
 Well, there are several factors that drive outsourcing which will be examined below.

-According to a study conducted by the professional services firm Ernst & Young, the main driver of outsourcing services over the past few years is cost-efficiency.
+According to a study conducted by the professional services firm Ernst & Young, the main driver of software development outsourcing services over the past few years is cost-efficiency.
 However there are also other factors to consider like access to tools, expertise, and knowledge which are also key drivers of outsourcing (especially in countries such as Norway, Sweden, and the United Kingdom).
 The study also identified efficiency, quality improvements, and cost reduction as key drivers of this phenomenon.
 That being said, it’s also important to note that factors that drive the growth of outsourcing in Europe can differ from country to country.

 Check out a related article: